GabrielaMarek/Stasiu-programming-language/README.md

 # Stasiu Programming Language

-Stasiu is a dynamically-typed, interpreted programming language designed for simplicity and educational purposes.
+FOR NOW MOST OF THE CODE MUST BE TYPED IN ONE LINE IN THE CONSOLE, I am working on supporting mulitilines Stasiu is a dynamically-typed, interpreted programming language designed for simplicity and educational purposes.
 It features a clean syntax with influences from Python and pseudocode conventions, making it ideal for beginners learning programming concepts.

 ## Features